asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 [<img src="screenshot_square_for_loop_86.jpg" style="width: 400px"/>](screenshot_square_for_loop_86.jpg)

 Instead of turning left 86 degrees in the loop 4 times, let's do the loop 50 times.
-Make the following program and save it as *square_circle_86.py*:
+Let's make a program that draws a square.
+Create a new file in your code editor.
+Save it as *square_circle_86.py*.
+Enter the following Python code:

 ```python
 # square_circle_86.py